mystic-finance/mystic-router-integration/README.md

 ]
 ```

-When a user pastes an arbitrary/unknown address, resolve its on-chain metadata (this also adds it to the registry):
+When a user pastes an unknown asset address, resolve its on-chain metadata (this also adds it to the registry):

 ```js
 async function resolveToken(chainId, address) {